Rules for Dress

 Children MUST be in the center by 9:30a.
 If they are accepted after 9:30 there will be a late fee of $5.00.
 This fee must paid when the child enters the center after 9:30am.

-If you are going to be late bringing your child to the center you MUST call before 9:30 to notify us.
+If the child will be late coming to the center you MUST call before 9:30 to notify us.

 After school children are not allowed to attend full day when their school is in session.
 We can only accommodate school children on planned days when school is out or dismissed early.